Recipe for a Tiny Diner

 Below are the people who helped create Tiny Diner.

-Tiny Diner and Farm’s Urban Farm Manager and Community Outreach Coordinator, Koby has a master’s from the University of New Mexico in community and regional planning (food and seed systems with an emphasis on natural resources), a permaculture design certificate from the Permaculture Drylands Institute, and a permaculture teacher certificate from the Permaculture Research Institute Cold Climate.
-She draws on many approaches to share diverse farming and community-building methods.
-In addition to urban farm management, she founded Seed Sages and teaches about seed saving and crop breeding.
+Tiny Diner Farm, Market and Garden Adviser Koby has a Master’s from the University of New Mexico in Community and Regional Planning, a permaculture design certificate from the Permaculture Drylands Institute, and a permaculture teacher certificate from the Permaculture Research Institute Cold Climate.
+She has farmed throughout the US including CA, NM, CO, and IA.
+She draws on many approaches to share diverse farming and community-building methods at the Tiny Diner.
+For the past 5 years, she has been designing, teaching, installing, and organizing various projects with us.
+In addition to farm management and design, she founded Seed Sages and teaches about seed saving and crop breeding.
+To contact her, email: firstname.lastname@example.org.

 Paula Westmoreland from the Permaculture Research Cold Climate collaborated with Kim Bartmann on the design and implementation plans for the Tiny Diner urban farm.
 The farm will provide food for the restaurant and educational opportunities for neighborhood residents.
 Water from the solar panels flows into a gutter that spills into a rain chain.
 From there it flows through a creek bed and then passively waters the vegetable garden.
 The design also includes a cistern that will capture water from the rooftop, a berm and swale system that takes water from a gutter and distributes it throughout the mini-orchard, and a rain garden.